DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 }
 ```

 You can specify an absolute or relative path.
-Relative paths resolve from the current directory (the directory from which you run TestCafe).
+Relative paths are resolved against the current directory (the directory from which you run TestCafe).

 *CLI*: [--ts-config-path](command-line-interface.md#--ts-config-path-path)
 *API*: [runner.tsConfigPath](programming-interface/runner.md#tsconfigpath)

 ## disablePageCaching

-Prevents the browser from caching the page content.
+Prevents the browser from caching page content.

 ```json
 {